moslevin/netstick-3ds/README.md

 `touch_offset` - shrink the touchscreen's surface by a number of pixels on each side, making it easier to reach its limits `swap_ab` - swap the a and b buttons in the joystick report (allows correct button mapping when using a 3DS as a controller for steam, etc.)
 `swap_xy` - swap the x and y buttons in the joystick report (allows correct button mapping when using a 3DS as a controller for steam, etc.)
+`use_steering_controls` - send a virtual steering-wheel axis in the gamepad report, derived from the X/Z accelerometer values